 The Volunteer Lawyers & Professionals for the Arts program is currently operating remotely, however all services are available.
 For inquiries about the program, please call 615-460-8274 and leave a message with a call back number, or email firstname.lastname@example.org to get in touch with someone on our staff.

 The Arts & Business Council connects artists and arts organizations with the education, resources, and opportunities they need to thrive from their creative endeavors.
 To this end, the Arts & Business Council provides pro bono legal and business services to income-qualified artists and creative entrepreneurs of all disciplines, as well as emerging nonprofit arts organizations, through Volunteer Lawyers & Professionals for the Arts (VLPA).

-We provide legal services for artists and arts organizations, including:
+We provide legal services for artists and arts organizations in Tennessee, including:

 - Drafting and reviewing contracts

 - Protecting your work with copyright and trademark

 - Nonprofit formation

 In response to the COVID-19 crisis, the Arts & Business Council is diligently working to recruit volunteer lawyers and professionals ready to assist clients and provide a list of useful resources.
 To help serve as many clients as possible in this time of increased need, VLPA will be amending its intake procedures and eligibility requirements in the following ways until further notice: